The Scouting America advancement program is subtle.

 The Second Class rank symbolizes that a Tenderfoot Scout has met all of the requirements listed in the Scout Handbook.

-He has learned how to use a map and compass and the proper way to use and care for a knife, saw, and ax.
+They have learned how to use a map and compass and how to safely use and care for a knife, saw, and ax.

-The Scout has continued to participate in Troop activities as well as learn even more about safety, nutrition, and service to the community.
+The Scout continues to participate in troop activities and learn more about safety, nutrition, and service to the community.

 |